Guides

 DeterminesAll PDC tournament seedingsNon-PDC events

-The PDC also maintains a separate ProTour Order of Merit which only counts prize money from Players Championship and European Tour events (not televised majors).
-This is used as a secondary qualification route for some tournaments.
+The PDC also has a separate ProTour Order of Merit which only counts money from Players Championship and European Tour events — not televised majors.
+This is used as a backup qualification route for some tournaments and gives floor event specialists a path to the big stage.

-If someone says "world number 1 in darts", they're almost always referring to the PDC Order of Merit.
-The PDC is by far the dominant professional darts organisation and their ranking is the one that matters.
+When someone says "world number 1 in darts" they mean the PDC Order of Merit.
+The PDC is the dominant organisation in professional darts by a country mile.
+Their ranking is the one that matters.

 Order of Merit History & Records